 Telehealth is available!

 FCHC is proud to announce that we have implemented Telehealth as part of your abortion care appointment.
-Teleheath allows for you to meet with our patient educators to review your medical history with you, go over your options, and answer any questions you may have — at a time and in a location convenient for you!
+Telehealth allows for you to meet with our patient educators to review your medical history with you, go over your options, and answer any questions you may have — at a time and in a location convenient for you!
 Find out more at our Telehealth page.

 Procedural Abortion – Asleep (Through 15 Weeks)